Story by Will Allen with Simon Vaughan

 “Narwhals are common in these waters during summer,” Steve explained, as he and Bella prepared breakfast one morning.
 “They travel into shallow bays in small groups once the ice has broken up.
 Some of the groups grow to 100 narwhals in size.”

-At that a burst of adrenalin shot through me-at just the thought of paddling alongside a swarm of these mysterious, fairy-tale-like creatures.
+At that a burst of adrenaline shot through me—at just the thought of paddling alongside a swarm of these mysterious, fairy-tale-like creatures.